 Professor Banzhaf received his undergraduate degree in Electrical Engineering from M.I.T, and for a time worked as a scientist and engineer, writing several published technical papers, and obtaining two U.S. patents.
 At Columbia University's law school, he was an Editor of the Law Review, obtained the first copyright ever registered on a computer program, helped persuade Congress to amend the copyright statute to include data processing, and developed a new mathematical technique -- now termed the "Banzhaf Index" -- for determining voting power in complex voting situations.
 [See, e.g., http://www.cs.unc.edu/~livingst/Banzhaf].
 Professor Banzhaf serves as the faculty adviser for the GWU Volleyball Team, and was recently admitted to the World Technology Network, and has also been in the news recently regarding using legal action against the problem of obesity in some of the same ways he pioneered in its use against the problem of smoking [obesity links].

 BSEE, Massachusetts Institute of Technology; JD, Columbia University

-John F. Banzhaf III is quoted in Newsday about the likelihood of a federal court judge agreeing to changes in the Flores settlement.
+John F. Banzhaf III is quoted in the Los Angeles Times about the definition of a hate crime.

 - next ›